michalis0/Cloud-and-Advanced-Analytics/project/iot_gcp.md

 - the `google_iot.py` class shoud be placed under `/flash/apps`
 - your test micropython file should be placed under `/flash/apps`
 - the config file should be placed at `/flash` on the device
-* In order to send the data, you can use the mflow file manager
+* In order to send the data, you can use the mflow file manager or the ampy library.  `ampy` with `sudo pip3 install adafruit-ampy` more info [here](https://github.com/scientifichackers/ampy)

 * Then here is an example on how to use the cloud class